opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/disaster_recovery_and_multi-active_solution.rst

    This mechanism applies in a similar way to a cluster DCS instance.
 Each shard (process) is deployed across AZs.

 When creating a master/standby or cluster DCS instance, select a standby AZ that is different from the primary AZ.
-See the following figure.

 .. figure:: /_static/images/en-us_image_0000001536314713.png